Tom Baker: 1974–1981: Doctor Who

 Baker at Whovent '86 in Washington, D.C.

 Baker worked on a building site between acting jobs, which earned him the nickname "Sir Laurence" from his workmates.
-He had expected to work on three films in 1974 (Isabella of Spain, Three Men Went to War and Jackson's War), but they had all collapsed by late 1973.
-Anxious at his career prospects, on 3 February 1974 he wrote a letter to The Millionairess director Bill Slater (incoming BBC Head of Serials) asking for acting work.
-Slater recommended Baker to Doctor Who producer Barry Letts, who was seeking a successor to Third Doctor actor Jon Pertwee.
+He had expected to appear in three films in 1974—Isabella of Spain, Three Men Went to War and Jackson's War—but all had collapsed by late 1973.
+Anxious at his career prospects, on 3 February 1974 he wrote to Bill Slater, the incoming BBC Head of Serials, asking for acting work.
+Slater recommended him to Doctor Who producer Barry Letts, who was seeking a successor to Third Doctor actor Jon Pertwee.
 Letts and script editor Terrance Dicks were impressed by Baker's performance in The Golden Voyage of Sinbad, and following a meeting with Baker in the BBC bar, the actor was quickly cast as the Fourth Doctor.
 Baker's casting was announced to the press on 15 February; he made his first appearance as the Doctor in the closing moments of Planet of the Spiders on 8 June.
 Baker's casting resulted in a wave of new acting offers.
 Even before recording his first season as the Doctor, he was cast in the television film The Author of Beltraffio (1974), directed by Tony Scott.
 The same year he played the title role in The Trials of Oscar Wilde at the Oxford Festival.